Canonical decompositions for Poincar\'e duality pairs: Poincar e duality pairs and essential annuli and tori

-Now we will begin our discussion of almost invariant sets in Poincar\'{e} duality groups and pairs.
+\item If $\partial G$ is empty, so that $G$ is a $PD(n+2)$ group, then $G$ has no nontrivial almost invariant subset over a $VPC(\leq n)$ subgroup. \end{enumerate} \end{lemma}

+\begin{remark} In the $3$--manifold setting, so that $n=1$, part 1) corresponds to the fact that a Haken manifold $M$ with incompressible boundary must have a one-ended fundamental group, and part 2) corresponds to the additional fact that when $M$ is closed it cannot admit essential annuli. \end{remark}

 The analogy between $\pi_{1}$--injective maps of surfaces into $3$--manifolds and almost invariant subsets of groups was one of the guiding principles in \cite{SS1} and \cite{SS2}.
 In particular, essential maps of annuli and tori into orientable $3$--manifolds have corresponding nontrivial almost invariant sets.

 We start by describing the analogous correspondence when one considers an orientable $PD(n+1)$ subgroup $H$ of an orientable $PD(n+2)$ group $G$.
 As $G$ and $H$ are orientable, it follows that $e(G,H)=2$.
 Thus $G\ $has a nontrivial $H$--almost invariant subset $X_{H}$ which is unique up to equivalence and complementation.
 This is the almost invariant subset of $G$ which we associate to $H$.
 We call it the \textit{dual} of $H$.
 The restriction that $H$ and $G$ be orientable is not crucial to ensure that $e(G,H)=2$, but it does simplify the statements somewhat.
 What is crucial is that when we consider the inclusion of $H$ into $G$, it should commute with the orientation homomorphisms.
 For otherwise $e(G,H)=1$, so that $G$ has no nontrivial $H$--almost invariant subsets.
 In topological terms, we want our codimension--$1$ manifolds to have trivial normal bundle or equivalently to be two-sided.
-Our higher dimensional analogue of a torus is an orientable $PD(n+1)$ group $H$ which is also $VPC(n+1)$, and then a torus in an orientable $PD(n+2)$ group $G$ is an injective homomorphism $\Phi:H\rightarrow G$.
+Our higher dimensional algebraic analogue of a torus is an orientable $PD(n+1)$ group $H$ which is also $VPC(n+1)$, and then a torus in an orientable $PD(n+2)$ group $G$ is an injective homomorphism $\Phi :H\rightarrow G$.
 Note that a $PD(n+2)$ group $G$ is torsion free, so that a $VPC(n+1)$ subgroup of $G$ is always $PD(n+1)$.